tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 3. Use **Ctrl+Shift+B** to display Visual Studio Code **command palette** and select **Upvise Deploy**

-# Edit Custom Dashboard
+# Custom Dashboard
 You use can use Visual Studio to manage your custom dashboards screen for different Upvise Web Applications.

 **Create**
 1. Start Visual Studio Code.
 Click on **Terminal / New Terminal** on the menu bar
 2. navigate to the location where the UpviseJS Plugin was unzipped using the **dir** command or **ls** command on MacOs
 3. Type in : **upvisedev.exe -createdashboard [myfolder] [kind]**

-Where **myfolder** is the base folder your want to create your UpviseJS app and **kind** is the kind of dashboard to create: one of the following values **project, globalproject, project, form, tools, asset, sales.quote, sales.deal, sales.invoice, sales.po, sales.catalog, sales.contract**
+**myfolder** is the base folder your want to create your UpviseJS app

+**kind** is the kind of dashboard to create: **projects, project, forms, tools, assets, sales.quote, sales.deal, sales.invoice, sales.po, sales.catalog, sales.contract**

-This will create a new folder named myappid containing your source files and required files to work with Visual Studio Code.
+This will create a new folder or add a new dashboard to the existing folder containing your source files and required files to work with Visual Studio Code.

 **Deploy**
-1. Set the email / password of the desired account in the **jsconfig.json** file
+1. Set your Upvise email / password in the **jsconfig.json** file
 2. **Open the file** containing the dashboard main method you want to deploy
 3. Type **Ctrl+Shift+B** to display Visual Studio Code **command palette** and select **Upvise Deploy Dashboard**